Vulshy/Piano-Atlas/README.md

 If Windows blocks the app:
    - The app is unsigned, so SmartScreen may warn you.
    - This is normal for small direct-download apps before code signing.

-NOTES FOR GUMROAD BUYERS
-No Node.js, npm, Python, developer tools, or command-line knowledge are required.
-The app does not use localhost or development mode.
-The launcher is a native Piano Atlas window, so the taskbar and shortcuts use the Piano Atlas logo.